Wednesday, November 20, 2024

 However, bearing in mind J.D.
 Salinger's WWII experience as an infantryman who carried and worked on pages of the novel with him in foxholes, and used his multilingual skills as a CIC Nazi spy interrogation specialist, who was supposedly involved with Project Artichoke, we can make further sense of the book.

 The novel is an extended interrogation exercise-- via a cadenced, hypnotic conversation between the narrator, his psychoanalyst and the reader, and is filled with neuro-linguistic passages.
-Specific phrases and triggers shock the system into a momentary altered consciousness, as mentioned, at the climax of the book.
-Some readers have reported feeling weakened and melancholic for days following completion of the book.
+A carefully crafted buildup of specific phrases and what appear as trigger words shock the system into momentary altered consciousness, as mentioned, at the climax of the book.
+Some readers have reported feeling weakened and melancholic for days following completion of the text.

 This architectural underpinning is designed to force a confession out of the subject, who, due to the literary style, is both the narrator and reader-- Salinger draws you deeply into the thoughts of his narrator as if to merge your own inner voice with theirs.
 Several affirmations are also mixed into the text for stylistic effect, though this only aids in blurring the lines between literary art and outright CIA-level, military grade questioning.